ethereum/dapp-styles/README.md

 * Use the right action bar for actions to be done with the current content

 * Use Dapp-overflow if you want the sections to scroll independently and to remain fixed on the screen

+## Setup

+### CSS
+To use it as CSS file just link the css file from the `dist/` folder. **(No done yet.. sorry, compile yourself please)**

+### LESS
+To use it as less file, which would allow you to overwrite all constants from the `constant.import.less` and use the mixins from `mixins.import.less`.
+Just link the `dapp-styles.less` in your apps main LESS file.

+### Meteor
+To use it in a Meteor app add the `less` package:

+    $ meteor add less
+    $ meteor add ethereum:dapp-styles

+Adn add the following to your main less file:

+    @import '{ethereum:dapp-styles}/dapp-styles.less';

 ### Screenshots
 **These are early screenshots and many things are bound to change during development**